tannerduve/zkflow/README.md

 - A **compiled expression** (`ZKExpr`) representing the program’s output (the value)
 - A **constraint system**: a list of polynomial equalities over the field (the state)
 - A **witness**: an assignment of field elements satisfying the constraints (the state)

-The compiler internally allocates **witness variables** as needed, enforces constraints through simple rewriting, and preserves the structure of computation.

 ---

 ## File Overview